jmurrii/calculator_app/README.md

 ## Summary
 In the Sixth exercise of Andy Sterkowitz' Software Development Mastermind Program, I was given the task of creating a calculator application.
 To complete the task I had to get comfortable with using the event.target attribute so that I could store data dynamically.
-User date also had to be stored over time so that the calculations could be carried out.
+User data also had to be stored over time so that the calculations could be carried out.
-I used Javascript to build this application.
+I used HTML/CSS/Javascript to build this application.